Ugwuonu-github2/Ugwuonu-github2/README.md

 ## 📚 Career Direction

-I am building toward a career in **Data Analytics and Business Analytics**, with an interest in applying data-driven solutions across industries such as:
+I am building toward a career in **Data Analytics and Business Intelligence**, with an interest in applying data-driven solutions across industries such as:

 * 🏦 Finance
 * 🏥 Healthcare